geotools/geotools/docs/developer/conventions/code/javadocutils.rst

 ``--fix``
     The utility will attempt to fix any existing tags that have been incorrectly split across two lines by auto-formatting.
-The default is to simply report files with such tags.
+The default is to report files with such tags.

 ``--svn``
     The tag content will be enclosed in svn keyword delimiters ``$URL`` and ``$`` to be used for